JoLeng/sc-leeds-profiling/python_profiler.md

 ## Profiling your code in Python

 ### Instructional design thoughts:
+* Consider changing the title to "Understanding the Performance of your Software" - the word performance is possibly better understood by the interested lay people than the word profiling

 * Get it right first, then make it fast(er).

 Students should already have covered test-driven development, which should result in correct code - there is no point in optimising code that doesn't do what you want it to!
 * Do we need to explain why code might run slowly (example)?

 Kind of things that might slow down code include:

 1. Hitting memory limits
 2. Accidentally looping through arrays you're already looping through - for example calling a procedure inside a loop to find something, and then having that procedure loop through the array to find it.
 3. Putting low-probability if-statements early in an if-else ladder
 4. Using if-else ladders where a switch/case statement might be better
 5. Calling procedures or using complex if-statements inside very large data loops
 6. Making variables inside loops instead of outside them, so they keep getting recreated.
-7. Reading and writing from the harddrive
+7. Reading and writing from the hard drive (I/O) - explain that CPU are improving speed faster than I/O so this is likley to become a more significant problem over the next few years
 8. Using inefficient objects when an array might be better

 * Is it worth explaining that getting the algorithm right first might be a better approach (example)?